Divorce Magazine Canada & Life Changes Magazine

 That’s the fine line.
 Learning how to balance validating your child’s feelings, recognizing the other parent’s behavior, yet not speaking badly of them.
 It can be difficult to navigate at first, but becomes more fluid and easier with time.

-And it becomes easier once we recognize that the other parent’s behavior really isn’t the focus of our conversation at all.
-Focusing on our children’s thoughts and feelings, validating them, providing a safe space for them to sit with us and openly express themselves – that’s what matters.
+And it becomes easier once we recognize that the other parent’s behavior really isn’t the focus of your conversation at all.
+Focusing on your children’s thoughts and feelings, validating them, providing a safe space for them to sit with you and openly express themselves – that’s what matters.

 If you are looking for support in navigating this “fine line” and in having these challenging conversations with your kiddos, please reach out for support, or go to www.thetraumahealingparent.com for some free resources!